protolambda/zrnt/README.md

 Hashing, merkleization, and other utils can be found in `eth2/util`.

-BLS is a package that wraps Herumi BLS.
-However, it is put behind a build-flag.
-Use `bls_on` and `bls_off` to use it or not.

 SSZ is provided by ZTYP, but has two forms:
 - Native Go structs, with `Deserialize`, `Serialize` and `HashTreeRoot` methods, built on the `hashing` and `codec` packages.
 - Type descriptions and Views, optimized for caching, representing data as binary trees.
 Primarily used for the `BeaconStateView`.